harumuki/thorsten-hans.com/_posts/2016-01-07-building-an-electron-app-using-angular-beta0-in-typescript.md

 ```

-Within the current publicly available version of this sample,I’ve to load the splash template by using the plain `template` property when using `templateUrl` as I did for the `app.component.ts` angular2 isn’t able to find the template.
-For now, it seems like the template is requested after the AppBaseHref is set and in combination with electron’s path handling Angular isn’t able to find the template at a given URL.
+Within the current publicly available version of this sample,I've to load the splash template by using the plain `template` property when using `templateUrl` as I did for the `app.component.ts` angular2 isn't able to find the template.
+For now, it seems like the template is requested after the AppBaseHref is set and in combination with electron's path handling Angular isn't able to find the template at a given URL.

 #### Action required

-If you’ve any idea how to fix that feel free to send me a pull request on *GitHub* or chat with me about it.
+If you've any idea how to fix that feel free to send me a pull request on *GitHub* or chat with me about it.